Land's End to John O'Groats with Sean Conway

 Support

 You will be supported by a team of 3 of our best guides.
-Two minibuses will provide you with food and assistance stations each day, and emergency support.
-Our two riders on the road (Sean plus one other) will ride with the group and provide fun, banter and motivation to get you through the days.
-Two vehicles with 8 seats each provide us with space for 16 lucky riders to take will ride as a group.
+Two vehicles will provide you with food and assistance stations each day, and emergency support.
+Our Guide on the road Sean Conway will ride with the group and provide fun, banter and motivation to get you through the days.
+Two vehicles provide us with the space for 16 lucky riders.
 We understand that the group may split based on speed so having two support vehicles means that we can give you the opportunity to ride at your own pace and that you will have access to your personal kit, snacks, water and any mechanical or first aid support.
 Our vans have full tool kits and spare wheels.
 We aim to provide feed stops every 30m/50km depending on the weather and the type of stage.

 Navigation